 ( ) [ ] $ % *).
 If you're having trouble instrumenting your app, rename your file to use only alphanumeric characters (

 - APK protection tools (for example, DexGuard) aren't fully supported, this includes features like byte-code protection and tamper detection.

 - You can't auto-instrument apps using minSDK 24 or higher, because

 dexfiles format change has been introduced.
 If you don't use the new language features, and downgrade to the Android Gradle plugin 2.3.3, it is still possible to generate an APK file in the old format and use auto-instrumentation.

-The DEX compiler D8 is not fully supported by older versions of OneAgent for Android and OneAgent for iOS.
-You have to upgrade to the latest version of OneAgent for Android or OneAgent for iOS (7.1 or 7.0.21).
+The DEX compiler D8 is not fully supported by older versions of OneAgent for Android.
+You have to upgrade to the latest version of OneAgent for Android.
 To use an older version with the Android Gradle plugin 3.1, you have to disable D8 with the Gradle property

 android.enableD8=false in the project's

 Follow the steps on this page to manually instrument your Android app.